akshayr-codearray/flask_nginx_mongo/README.md

 # flask_nginx_mongo
-Flask app with mongodb and nginx server
+Flask app with mongodb and nginx server.